 Langhorne Creek, the Beautiful Wine Growing Region in SA

-Langhorne Creek Photos
+Langhorne Creek (South Australia)

 Langhorne Creek has a number of historic buildings dating back to 1850; the Methodist church, the hotel, general store and Bleasdale Winery.
 The township became a popular watering hole for the many South Australians who sought gold on the Victorian fields.